On the Linear Speedup of Personalized Federated Reinforcement Learning with Shared Representations: with Linear Representation

 \subsubsection{Intuitions and Proof Sketch}

 We highlight the key ideas and challenges behind the convergence rate analysis of \FedTD with two coupled parameters, which is an example of a federated nonlinear 2TSA.
 With the defined Lyapunov function in \eqref{eq:Lyapunov}, the key is to find the drift between $M(\{\pmb{\theta}^i_{t+1}, \forall i\},\pmb{\Phi}_t)$ in the $t$-th communication round and $M(\{\pmb{\theta}^i_{t}, \forall i\},\pmb{\Phi}_{t-1})$ in the $(t-1)$-th communication round.
 To achieve this, we separately characterize the drift between $\pmb{\Phi}_{t+1}$ and $\pmb{\Phi}_t$, and the drift between $\pmb{\theta}^i_{t+1}$ and $\pmb{\theta}^i_t, \forall i$.
-We emphasize the three main challenges in characterizing the drift: (i) how to bound the stochastic gradient with Markovian samples; (ii) how to leverage mixing time $\tau$ to handle the biased parameter updates due to Markovian noise; and (iii) how to deal with multiple local updates for the local weight vector $\pmb{\theta}^i$.
+We emphasize the three main challenges in characterizing the drift: (i) how to bound the stochastic gradient with Markovian samples; (ii) how to leverage the mixing time $\tau$ to handle the biased parameter updates due to Markovian noise; and (iii) how to deal with multiple local updates for the local weight vector $\pmb{\theta}^i$.

-{We introduce the mixing time property of MDPs and thus we have that the gap between the biased gradient at each time step and the true gradient can be bounded when the time step exceeds the mixing time $\tau$, as defined in Definition~\ref{def:mixing}.
-To characterize the effect of local updates, the key philosophy is to bound the gradient at the initial local step and the gradient at the final local steps, which can be done by leveraging the Lipschitz property of those gradient functions in Lemmas~\ref{Assumption:g_lipschitz},~\ref{Assumption:h_lipschitz} and~\ref{Assumption:y_lipschitz}.
+\looseness-1 By the mixing time property of MDPs, we have that the gap between the biased gradient at each time step and the true gradient can be bounded when the time step exceeds the mixing time $\tau$, as defined in Definition~\ref{def:mixing}.
+To characterize the effect of local updates, the key idea is to bound the gradient at the initial local step and the gradient at the final local steps, which can be done by leveraging the Lipschitz property of those gradient functions in Lemmas~\ref{Assumption:g_lipschitz},~\ref{Assumption:h_lipschitz} and~\ref{Assumption:y_lipschitz}.
 See Appendix~\ref{sec:phi_drift} and Appendix \ref{sec:theta_drift} for details.
-Once we establish the drift of the Lyapunov function, the remaining task is to select suitable {\textit{dynamic two-timescale learning rates}} $\{\alpha_t, \forall t\}$ and $\{\beta_t, \forall t\}$ for the weight vector update in~\eqref{eq:local_model_update-TD} and the feature representation update in~\eqref{eq:global_model_update-TD}, respectively. {See Appendix~\ref{sec:finalproof} for details.} In summary, the 2TSA under \PFRL setting with multiple agents, Markovian samples, and multiple local updates, highly differentiates our work from existing works, e.g., \cite{doan2022nonlinear,doan2021finite,srikant2019finite} (see discussions in Remark~\ref{remark:thm1}). }
+Once we establish the drift of the Lyapunov function, the remaining task is to select suitable {\textit{dynamic two-timescale learning rates}} $\{\alpha_t, \forall t\}$ and $\{\beta_t, \forall t\}$ for the weight vector update in~\eqref{eq:local_model_update-TD} and the feature representation update in~\eqref{eq:global_model_update-TD}, respectively. {See Appendix~\ref{sec:finalproof} for details.